Petrakous/Showcase/README.md

     > *«Web scraping is the process of using bots to extract content and data from a website.
 The purpose of scraping can be analysis of information retrieved, content theft, or database filling.
 It extracts underlying HTML code and, with it, data stored in a database.
 The scraper can then replicate entire website content elsewhere.» -Karspersky / Impreva.com*

     The Proxies.py script is used in association with the DDoSAttack.py script to renew the proxies that are used in a DDoS attack.
 This is helpful because not all proxy servers are always online, so they need to be renewed every time manually.
 This script automates this process by connecting to a website named "freeproxylists.net" and downloading the HTML code in order find the proxies and renew its own proxies list.
-It also issolates the proxies that are anonymous or elite (which are the ones that provide anonymity to the web) and ignores the transparent ones (which don't provide anonymity).
+It also issolates the proxies that are anonymous or elite (which are the ones that provide anonymity to the web) and ignores the transparent ones (which don't provide anonymity to the web).